How to Host a Hanukkah Party: An Easy Guide

 There are tons of iconic Hanukkah shapes that will be perfect for your holiday cookie spread.
 Bake up sugar cookies in the shape of dreidels, menorahs, the Star of David, and much more.
 This can also double as a fun Hanukkah party activity, especially if there are kiddos in attendance.

-Step 3: Music
+Step 3: Choose the Music and Entertainment

 Turn on some holiday music like Adam Sandler's Hanukkah Song and "I Had a Little Dreidel."
 If you would rather have live music for the evening, consider booking a string quartet, klezmer band, violinist, or accordion player to put you in the Old World mood.